DamonPalovaara/nerdee_engine/readme.md

 * Right now my terrain generator isn't "plugged" in so all you'll see is a cube
 * I haven't implemented escape yet so you'll have to alt-tab to the command shell running it and press "ctrl+c" to exit (sorry)

-Some notes to whoever might be reading this:
+Some notes to anybody reading this:
 * I started this project over a year ago
 * At one point the Terrain was working and had direct lighting
 * I removed it so that I can focus on getting movement to work